Everyone has unproductive days every now and then. This is true even to Asian Efficiency team members. It happens even to the best of us.

 3. Task Management

 If you have a task management system in place that works and you still find yourself overwhelmed, that may be a sign that you are overcommitted across the different areas of your life and need to reassess what is really important to you and why.
+Set goals and priorities, and plan your day accordingly.

 4. Interruption Management

 If you work in an office, establish a very clear door policy for when you can be and can’t be interrupted.
 Wear earphones and people will magically leave you alone.
-Put your phone away or at least on silent and out of sight while you are working.
-And turn off email notifications.
+Put your phone away or at least on silent and out of sight while you are working and turn off email notifications.

 Use a program like Self Control to block websites you shouldn’t be looking at.